opus1993/pubrepo/content/courses/R/_index.md

 [R in a Nutshell, by Joseph Adler (O’Reilly)](http://oreilly.com/catalog/9780596801717), is another quick tutorial and reference you’ll keep by your side.
 Consider [Hands On Programming with R by Garrett Grolemund (O’Reilly) for an introduction, or The Art of R Programming by Normal Matloff (No Starch Press)](https://www.oreilly.com/library/view/hands-on-programming-with/9781449359089/).
 Hadley Wickham’s *Advanced R Programming* is available either as a printed book or free online and is a great deeper dive into advanced R topics.
 [Efficient R Programming, by Colin Gillespie and Robin Lovelace (O’Reilly)](http://shop.oreilly.com/product/0636920047995.do), is another good guide to learning the deeper concepts about R programming.

+### Did you find this page helpful?
+Consider sharing it 🙌